PEP 804 – An external dependency registry and name mapping mechanism

 Conda-forge has a more explicit name mapping, because the base names are the

-are many exceptions because of both name collisions and renames (e.g., the PyPI
+are many exceptions because of both name collisions and renames (e.g. the PyPI

-name for PyTorch is torch
+name for PyTorch is torch while in conda-forge it’s pytorch).
+There are

 several name mappings efforts maintained by different teams.
 Conda-forge’s infrastructure